Crsk/indentator/README.md

-⚠️ Please be aware that this package is not being actively maintained.
+⚠️ Please be aware that this package is not being maintained.

 The package indent your code by folloging this internal process:
 1. Selecting all the code